qingwave/mossdb/README.md

 Features:
 - Key-value memory store, just use a simple map to store key/value
-- Transactions supported, the MossDB also support transaction
+- Transactions supported
 - AOL persistent, use the wal to store every commit, just like redis append-only file
-- TTL supported, a simple lazy delete ttl policy, it will check expire when get a key
+- TTL supported, user can set the key with expire time that based on time heap
 - Watch interface, caller will receive event when the value of key changes
 - Embedded with a simple API
+- Multi storage engine, now it support Map and RadixTree as backend storage

 ## Getting Started